EmaStehr/F1-2022-Season-Analysis/README.md

 <h3>Phase 1: Ask</h3>

-The 2022 season of the Formula 1 World Championship was one of the most exiting seasons of the last decade.
-With a lot of knew changes and upgrades made to the rules each team had to create a new machine to contest for the championship.
+The 2022 season of the Formula 1 World Championship was one of the most exciting seasons of the last decade.
+With a lot of new changes and upgrades made to the rules each team had to create a new machine to contest for the championship.

 This changes brought a lot a new fans to the sport and renewed the interest of the public for racing.
 It catched the eyes of Miguelangelo Marchiutti, the CEO of a company called Turbine Timepieces, and this lit a fire inside of him: ***to put his brand into a Formula 1 Race Car.***